zamarise/startnow-node101-express-server/README.md

 # Express Server
 > Uses an Express framework to build a simple server to serve an entire directory and some data for an application.

 This was my fifth project at Origin Code Academy.
-This server was created using NodeJS, Express, and morgan.
+This server was created using NodeJS and Express.
+I used morgan to log all incoming requests.

 ![](express-server.png)